gruntjs-updater/grunt-sh-precompile/README.md

 Default value: `['common/**/*.properties']`, this is **`optional`**

-It specify where is the common properties file locate, it should be relative to the locale's folder.
-Normally, this value should not be changed just accept the default value is enough.
+It specify where the common properties file locate, it should be relative to the locale's folder.
+Normally, this value should not be changed and app can just accept the default value.

 #### options.scriptsPropsSrc
 Type: `Array`

-Default value: `['common/**/*.properties']`, this is **`optional`**
+Default value: `['scripts/**/*.properties']`, this is **`optional`**

-It specify where is the scripts properties file locate, it also should be relative to the locale's folder.
-Normally, this value should not be changed just accept the default value is enough.
+It specify where the scripts properties file locate, it should be relative to the locale's folder.
+Normally, this value should not be changed and app can just accept the default value.

 #### options.scriptsPropsFileName
 Type: `Array`